Records management for public bodies

 Financial records – new guidance

 As a result of the above recommendation, public bodies that have a disposal schedule signed off by PRONI will be required to set aside the current agreed disposal action for any records that fall into the above category and hold such records for the extended period.
-Disposal schedules being reviewed or revised will incorporate the above recommendation.
+Disposal schedules being reviewed or changed will incorporate the above recommendation.